Easy Shrimp Scampi

 This is one of the best and easiest and most popular shrimp recipes out there, for very good reason.

-Did you know that scampi is actually the Italian word for prawn, or shrimp?
-So the name Shrimp Scampi is actually a redundancy.
-But who cares?
+Did you know that scampi is actually the Italian word for prawn or shrimp?
+So the name Shrimp Scampi is actually a redundancy (Shrimp Shrimp).

-Sometimes the shrimp are broiled, and sometimes they are butterflied, but in the houses of busy people with children lives it is usually made somewhat like this.
-My kids LOVE this.
-Charlie calls it “that shrimp.”
+Sometimes the shrimp are broiled, and sometimes they are butterflied.
+But, in the houses of busy people with children, it is usually made somewhat like this recipe with sautéed shrimp.

 How to Make Easy Shrimp Scampi

-- Cook your pasta while you make the scampi.
-Heat a bit of butter and oil (or pick one or the other) in a large skillet.
-Sauté the garlic, add the shrimp, scallions, and pepper flakes, if using, season with salt and pepper, and cook, stirring frequently, until the shrimp just turn pink, about 4 minutes.
+- Sauté the shrimp: In a large skillet, heat a bit of butter and oil and sauté the garlic, the shrimp, scallions, and pepper flakes, if using, season with salt and pepper, and cook, stirring frequently, just until the shrimp turn pink.

 More Delicious Shrimp Recipes